Herbert Park, Ballsbridge, Co Dublin

 History

 The site was originally a marshy tract known as the “Forty Acres”.
 From the early 13th century it belonged to the Augustinian Priory of All Hallows, later becoming part of the extensive Fitzwilliam Estate.
 In 1816 the 11th Earl of Pembroke inherited the land; his son, the 14th Earl, donated the 32 acres to Pembroke Urban District Council in 1903 for public use.
-The park takes its name from the Earl’s father, Sidney Herbert (1810‑1861).
+The park takes its name from the Earl’s father, Sidney Herbert (1810-1861), a prominent British statesman.

 In 1907 the Dublin International Trades Exhibition was held on the grounds.
-The exhibition’s “Canadian Waterchute” required a purpose‑built pond, which survives today as the park’s duck pond.
-The bandstand that still dominates the southern side also dates from the 1907 exhibition.
-After the fair the temporary structures were dismantled, and the park was formally opened to the public.
+The exhibition’s “Canadian Waterchute” required a purpose-built pond, which survives today as the park’s duck pond.
+The ornate bandstand that still dominates the southern side also dates from the 1907 exhibition.
+After the fair the temporary structures were dismantled, and the park was formally opened to the public in 1911.
 Dublin Corporation assumed responsibility in 1932, and today the park is maintained by Dublin City Council.

 What to See & Do